ThePansmith/Break-The-Barrier/design/designdoc.md

 * Pack is centered around building a giant laser to shatter a overhead barrier keeping the player trapped within a dimension
 * Pack is mostly GTCE(u) content, with a few other mods to fill in content were needed
   * List will be found in the mods section
-* Player optains resources from drills (work like omnifactory microminers)
+* Player obtains resources from drills (work like omnifactory microminers)
   * Most resources to craft the next tier of (thing) can be optained with drills